louismullie/repos/README.md

 Homepage: https://github.com/cryodex/hom-js
 (Languages: Javascript)

  Javascript implementation of the Paillier cryptosystem, invented by Pascal Pailler in 1999.
-The Paillier cryptosystem is an additive homomorphic system, meaning that given only the public-key and the encryption of m1 and m2, one can compute the encryption of m1 + m2.
+The Paillier cryptosystem is an additive homomorphic system, meaning that given the encryption of m1 and m2, one can compute the encryption of m1 + m2.

 ###Big Data